 Hence, our measure correlates with key firm characteristics in the same way as management practices do, uncovering a hitherto unmeasured dimension of management's ability.
-Indeed, we find that the quality of management plays a key role in the efficient assignment of workers to jobs: rank-and-file workers' allocation improves significantly when managerial turnover leads to better assigned and more experienced managers.
+Indeed, we find that the quality of management plays a key role in the efficient assignment of workers to jobs: rank-and-file workers' allocation improves significantly when managerial hirings and firings lead to a better-assigned and more experienced management team, and deteriorates significantly in the opposite case.